Why Does My Dog Rush the Door? Understanding & Stopping Door Dashing

 Dogs are creatures of routine who feel safest when they understand what's happening

-Their behaviour is actually your dog asking 'What's the plan, human?'
+Their behaviour is actually your dog asking 'What's the plan?'

-The frantic energy is them saying 'Please don't leave me!
-Can I come too?
+The energy is them saying, Can I come too?

 When dogs feel uncertain, they often try to 'make things happen'

-Door dashing is their way of saying 'If I can just get out first, maybe I can influence this outcome'
+Door dashing is their way of saying 'If I can just get out first, maybe I can come too'

 What Your Dog Wants You to Know

-Your door-dasher isn't broken, rude, or untrained (although you do need to do some training for this behaviour!).
+Your dog isn't being rude, or untrained, although you do need to do some training for this behaviour.
 They're actually showing you how they feel.
 Every leap, every bolt toward that door is them saying:

 How to Stop Door Rushing